Submitty/submitty.github.io/_docs/grader/resolving_version_conflict.md

 ## Resolving the Version Conflict Manually

-To clear this, in the grading interface, open & close each component that is labeled as being in conflict to confirm/update TA grading for the new version.
-The interface requires you to click each component of the rubric and either edit and save or just save.
-The current active version is stored for each component, so each will need to be confirmed.
-Once all of the messages are cleared, the student will be able to see your comments for the whole gradeable again.
-Alternatively, from the TA grading interface you can switch back to the version of the assignment that was initially marked for grading.
+To clear this issue in the grading interface, you'll need to navigate through each rubric component labeled with a conflict.
+Confirm and update TA grading for the new version by interacting with each component by clicking on a rubric component (e.g., -1, -2), deselect if currently selected, and then reselect it.
+For custom comments, ensure edits are made directly to the comment for changes to save correctly.
+Once all conflicts are resolved, the student can view your comments for the entire gradeable again.
+Alternatively, you can revert to the initially marked version of the assignment from the TA grading interface.

 ![](/images/ta_grading/versionconflict.png)